How to get rid of honey bees

 When poisoning a honey bee colony there is a lot to take in to account (as described above).
 It is important that you ensure that whoever you employ to carry out this task understands all the risks and possible outcomes prior to the event.
 There is a Code of Practice: Relating to the Control of Feral Honey Bees (2013), that both the BPCA (British Pest Control Association) and NPTA (National Pest Technicians Association) members should abide by.
 Even then this is not an extensive document and does not take into account all factors or methods available for the removal of feral honey bees, but it is a good starting point

-If you opt for the poisoning a colony, make sure it is carried out by a technician who abides by this code of practice, you never who else is aware of the colony and who they may talk to about it.
+If you opt for the poisoning of a colony, make sure it is carried out by a technician who abides by this code of practice, as you never know who else is aware of the colony and who they may talk to about it.

 The Alternative Methods for the removal of feral honey bee colonies